 First make the batter.

-Wilt the spinach by cooking over a low heat for a couple of minutes then set aside and allow to cool slightly.
+- Wilt 100g spinach by cooking over a low heat for a couple of minutes then set aside and allow to cool slightly.

-- If you don't have a jug blender sift the chickpea flour into a mixing bowl and whisk it carefully to remove any lumps.
+- If you don't have a jug blender sift the chickpea flour into a mixing bowl.
 Add half of the water and the olive oil and whisk again until it's like a thick paste, then whisk in the rest of the water.

 Now for the potato filling.

-First peel and dice the potatoes into bite sized pieces.
+- First peel and dice 600g potatoes into bite sized pieces.

-Heat the oil in a medium-sized pan.
-Add the cumin and mustard seeds and cook until the mustard seeds begin to pop.
-Add the onion, stir, reduce the heat to low and cover for 10 minutes, stirring occasionally until the onion is soft.
-Add the garlic and ginger, cook for a further minute then add the remaining spices.
+- Heat the oil in a medium-sized pan.
+Add 1 tsp cumin and 1 tsp mustard seeds and cook until the mustard seeds begin to pop.

-After another minute stir through the potatoes.
-Once they're all coated in the onion mixture add the water.
+- After another minute stir through 600g chopped potatoes.
+Once they're all coated in the onion mixture add 220ml water.

-Reduce the heat to low, cover and cook for 15 minutes or until the potatoes are soft.
+- Reduce the heat to low, cover and cook for 15 minutes or until the potatoes are soft, stirring occasionally.
 You may need to add a tiny bit more water depending on the size of your potatoes.
 If you have too much taking the lid off towards the end of the cooking time will help the sauce to thicken.